 Icelandic historian Thorir Jonsson Hraundal has devoted his studies to observations in original Arab texts about the Vikings according to an article in the Science Nordic.
 The article explains how Hraundal focuses on texts that shed light on Arab encounters with Scandinavians in areas around the Caspian Sea and the Volga River.

 Arab writer Ahmad ibn Fadlan remarked on the personal hygiene of the Vikings approximately thousand years ago after meeting with Viking voyagers: They are the filthiest of all Allah’s creatures: they do not purify themselves after excreting or urinating or wash themselves when in a state of ritual impurity after coitus and do not even wash their hands after food.

 The depictions in different texts vary drastically ranging from descriptions of fearsome Viking conquerors handed down from the British Isles and France in the same era.
 “A major difference between the Scandinavians who travelled eastwards and those who sailed west was that in the East they were far more subordinated in societies they came to,” Hraundal elaborates.

-He recently presented his doctoral dissertation at the University of Bergen in Sweden about the subject of Scandinavian’s in the Middle East.
+He recently presented his doctoral dissertation at the University of Bergen in Norway about the subject of Scandinavian’s in the Middle East.
 “The Scandinavians appear to have been versatile people who were really good at adapting to diverse regions and participating in various power structures,” he goes on to inform.